Language workshop at Campus Gotland

 Are you having trouble structuring a paper?
 Do you want some feedback on the language in your oral presentation?
 If so, the Language Workshop can help you.

 The Language Workshop is free of charge and open to all students at Campus Gotland.
-We offer individual consultations on written and oral presentations in both Swedish and English.
+We offer individual tutorials on written and oral presentations in both Swedish and English.
 All tutors at the Language Workshop have extensive experience in teaching academic writing and speech in different academic disciplines.
-Read more about consultations.
+Read more about tutorials.

-The Language Workshop can also be contacted by teachers who wish to incorporate workshops or lectures into their respective programs or courses.
+Moreover, the Language Workshop can be contacted by teachers who wish to incorporate workshops or lectures into their respective programmes or courses.
+Read more on the Language workshop for teachers.

 - Subject guides, UU: This site provides links to a number of dictionaries and databases.
 Some of them are available to subscribers only.
 Uppsala University Library subscribes to them and they can be reached from any computer linked to the university network.